 - 1. Overview.
 The WTC JCRP offered grants to assist firms that committed to retaining at least 200 Lower Manhattan employees or increased their Lower Manhattan workforce by at least 75 or more new employees that were also new to New York City. - 2.
 Objective.
 The program was intended to help retain or create 80,000 jobs at assisted businesses and up to an additional 175,000 jobs at businesses indirectly affected by the activities of assisted businesses.
 Note that businesses assisted by this program were also eligible for assistance from other ESD programs.
 Consequently, job impacts across programs are not additive. - 3.
 General Conditions.
 The program provided assistance to businesses in the following situations: - (a) Businesses located on or South of Canal Street at the time of the disaster that remained within lower Manhattan. - (b) Businesses located on or South of Canal Street at the time of the disaster that temporarily relocated elsewhere because of the disaster. - (c) New York City businesses that suffered significant economic dislocation because substantial numbers of their major customers were businesses south of Canal Street. - (d) Businesses that sought to locate new operations and create new jobs in lower Manhattan.
 Assistance enhanced the cost-competitiveness of lower Manhattan location decisions, but was not used to pirate employment from other states. - 4.
 Number of Employees.
 Assistance was offered to firms that retained at least 200 Lower Manhattan jobs or created at least 75 or more new Lower Manhattan jobs that were new to New York City. - 5.
 Date of Assistance Request.
 Assistance was made available to businesses that requested assistance after September 11th, 2001 and not later than December 31, 2015. - 6.
 Period of Commitment.
 Assisted companies were required to maintain jobs in New York City for a minimum of ten years. - 7.
 Assistance.
 Decisions as to whether to provide assistance and how much to offer were evaluated on an individual case basis based upon an assessment of the economic value of the project to New York City, risk, location and size of workforce.
 In addition, there was assistance granted for projects for the adaptive reuse of available space to meet the needs of firms with specialized requirements in industries that offered substantial job creation potential to the area south of Canal Street. - 8.
 Additional Assistance.
-Additional assistance was offered to firms that relocated in lower Manhattan and contributed or will contribute to the rebuilding of the business community there.

-9. Projected Total Cost of Program.
+Additional assistance was offered to firms that relocated in lower Manhattan and contributed or will contribute to the rebuilding of the business community there. - 9.
+Projected Total Cost of Program.
 ESD's Action Plans allocated \$175,261,500 to the WTC JCRP.
 The initial LMDC Partial Action Plan approved by HUD on November 22, 2002 allocated \$150,000,000 of LMDC funds to the JCRP.
 An amendment approved by HUD on July 11, 2007 reduced the allocation to \$143,000,000, bringing the total program funds to \$318,261,500.
-The April and December 2020 HUD approved amendments reduced the LMDC allocation to \$136,900,000 reducing the combined ESD and LMDC total allocation to \$312,161,500.
-The September 2023 amendment further reduced LMDC's JCRP allocation by \$21,326,930 to \$115,573,070 bring the combined ESD-LMDC allocation to \$290,834,570.
+The April and December 2020 HUD approved amendments reduced the LMDC allocation to \$136,900,000 and the combined ESD and LMDC total allocation to \$312,161,500.

-Responses to Public Comments
+Responses to Past Public Comments